system76/docs/_articles/use-docking-station.md

 ## A Note About Multi-Monitor Support

 Many docking stations offer multiple video-out ports on the dock device itself.
-However, our systems typically only have one video stream per port, so even if a docking station supports multiple video ports, only one at a time will be active.
+However, our systems typically only have one video stream per port; so, even if a docking station supports multiple video ports, only one at a time will be active.
 For example, connecting a docking station with two Displayport ports to the Thunderbolt port on a System76 laptop will only activate one Displayport monitor.
 To chain two monitors together from the same docking station requires the monitor hardware to support daisy-chaining, and both monitors will need to be connected to each other, rather than to the docking station.

 Laptop -> Docking Station -> Monitor 1 -> Displayport Cable or Thunderbolt Cable -> Monitor 2